New Product Lines in Product Search

-This metric may consider the number of unique product queries containing the terms [PL] having the correct structure and/or category along with the extent to which [B] dominates among every query that has a brand preceding [PL].
+The metric may consider the number of unique product queries containing the terms [PL] having the correct structure and/or category along with the extent to which [B] dominates among every query that has a brand preceding [PL].

 Identifying Product Lines

-How this identification process may work:
+How this identification process may work using:

 - Product line resolution may use a category attribute dictionary and a product brand dictionary to establish pairings between brands and product lines

 - The product query and the determined brands and product lines may get provided to a product search engine